Soap Opera Ratings Special Report: GH, DAYS, B&B and Y&R First Week of Season Ratings from 2011 through 2021

 Thank you for this article.
 I

-ABC Bold And The Beautiful Comings and Goings DAYS Days of our Lives Days of Our Lives days Ratings Daytime TV General Hospital General Hospital GH GH Ratings Latest days of our lives ratings latest gh ratings Latest soap opera ratings latest soap ratings News News Ratings Ratings Soap Opera News Soap Opera Ratings soap opera ratings 2021 Soap Operas Soap Ratings Sprina Trina RObinson Young and The Restless
+ABC Bold And The Beautiful DAYS Days of Our Lives days Ratings Daytime Daytime TV General Hospital General Hospital GH GH Ratings Latest days of our lives ratings latest gh ratings Latest soap opera ratings latest soap ratings News News Ratings Soap Opera News Soap Opera Ratings soap opera ratings 2021 Soap Operas Soap Ratings Spencer Cassidine Sprina Sydney Mikayla Trina RObinson Young and The Restless